-Liquor Licensing Board acted in Good faith says Internal Audit Report
+Liquor Licensing Board acted in “good faith” says Internal Audit Report

 There were some changes on the board, Acting Chairman Woody DaCosta stepped down and was replaced by Noel Williams, but the secretary was transferred as well.

-The audit report says it was not a result of her involvement with the Peanuts license, I reached out to Peanut’s Attorney but have not had a response back.
+The audit report said it was not a result of her involvement with the Peanuts license.
+Cayman 27 reached out to Peanut’s attorney, but we are yet to hear back.

 Add Comment